ennnbeee/AutopilotGroupTagger/README.md

 ![AutoPilotGroupTagger](img/agt-demo-report.gif)

-### 🅰 Unblock All Windows Autopilot devices
+### A Unblock All Windows Autopilot devices

 Demo coming at some point, maybe.

-### 🅱 Unblock blocked Windows Autopilot devices
+### B Unblock blocked Windows Autopilot devices

 Demo coming at some point, maybe.

-### 🌊 Unblock specific manufacturers of Windows Autopilot devices
+### C Unblock specific manufacturers of Windows Autopilot devices

 Demo coming at some point, maybe.

-### 🍆 Unblock specific models of Windows Autopilot devices
+### D Unblock specific models of Windows Autopilot devices

 Demo coming at some point, maybe.